mlpaz/true-north-challange-api/README.md

 * `DB_URL` : This is the base jdbc URL of your database.
 * `DB_USERNAME` : The user name of your DB account.
 * `DB_PASSWORD` : The password of your DB account

+## Api Documentation
+You can use this [link](https://demo-v1-1-5a33.onrender.com/swagger-ui/index.html) to view the Rest API contract.